Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Nonequilibrium steady-states of neural networks

-Whilst fixing the first layer causes this perceptron to no longer be a universal approximator, we find that this parameterisation is able to approximate the components with very high accuracy.
-This is due to the fact that $(\Gamma, \mathbf{b})$ is optimised for the full drift field and therefore remains well-aligned with this downstream fine-tuning.
-This procedure yield a reversible-irreversible decomposition of the network structure that we can compare to the symmetric-asymmetric decomposition from Sec. \ref{sec: symmetric-asymmetric decomp}.
+Under these additional constraints, the two-layer perceptron is no longer guaranteed to be a universal approximator.
+However, in practice, we find that this parametrisation is able to approximate the components with very high accuracy.
+This is most likely due to the fact that $(\Gamma, \mathbf{b})$ are optimised for the full drift field and therefore remain well-aligned with this downstream `fine tuning'.
+This procedure yields a HHD-like decomposition of the network structure that we can compare to the decomposition in Sec.~\ref{sec: symmetric-asymmetric decomp}.}

 Using the three minima example, we decompose the RNN with both the HHD and the symmetric-asymmetric decomposition.
-Panel $a)$ of Fig. \ref{fig: HHD} shows the learnt HHD components of the vector field using Eq. (\ref{eq: RNN HHD 1}), whilst Panels $b)$ and $c)$ show the decomposed connectivity matrix and bias vector, respectively.
+Panel $a)$ of Fig.~\ref{fig: HHD} shows the learnt HHD components of the vector field using Eq.~(\ref{eq: RNN HHD 1}), whilst Panels $b)$ and $c)$ show the decomposed connectivity matrix and bias vector, respectively.
 We find that for both decompositions, the irreversible/asymmetric component has significantly larger weights, in absolute value, hinting that irreversible cycling dynamics require far higher network complexity.

 In the appendix, we further investigate how the character of the target dynamics is represented in the RNN structure.
-In App. \ref{app: asymm EPR}, we show that the asymmetry of the RNN does not seem to be directly correlated with the EPR of the underlying process, a result that is in contrast with previous results for solvable networked systems \cite{nartallokaluarachchi2024broken}.
-In App. \ref{app: chaos}, we describe how the DDM framework can be used to provide a universal representation for nonlinear systems and, using chaotic attractors as an example, we show how this can be used to compare their complexity.
+In App.~\ref{app: asymm EPR}, we show that the asymmetry of the RNN does not seem to be directly correlated with the EPR of the underlying process, a result that is in contrast with previous results for solvable networked systems \cite{nartallokaluarachchi2024broken}.
+In App.~\ref{app: chaos}, we describe how the DDM framework can be used to provide a universal representation for nonlinear systems and, using chaotic attractors as an example, we show how this can be used to compare their complexity.